A complete guide on how to install all laminate floors, by our in house experts.

 Your supplier will likely accept no liability for problems with laying a laminate floor if they find any evidence of incorrect job site conditions.
 If you are not sure about any of this, please contact us at Wood Floor Warehouse and we will be happy to help.

 How To Acclimatise A Laminate Floor

-Only when the correct site conditions are met, store your laminate floor closed in the packaging and flat on the ground in the room of installation.
+Only when the correct site conditions are met can you acclimatise laminate flooring.
+Store your laminate floor closed in the packaging and flat on the ground in the room of installation.
 Most manufacturers will insist on 48hrs acclimatisation but read the instructions to ensure you have the correct time period.

 If installing laminate flooring onto under-floor heating, ensure that each pack of flooring is resting flat on the ground separately.
 Do not stack the boxes.
 Also, check manufacturer's instructions for any specific requirements relating to under floor-heating acclimatisation.
 Some manufacturers may insist on a longer acclimatising period.

 While acclimatising, living conditions should be normal in the room with the heating on.
 Your laminate floor will not acclimate correctly if the room is cold or if wet trades such as painting or plastering are being carried out around it.

 For more in-depth information on this, read our article on - How to Acclimate Laminate Flooring.